Mobility Scooters

 Safety

 If you are driving a scooter around, you want to know that you are driving a safe piece of equipment.
 Scooters designed to be driven on the road will have lights on them to ensure that they are visible to others – look out for LED lights that are brighter and use less power.
 At least one wing mirror will also be required to drive a scooter on the road.
-Sturdy bumpers and a solidly-build scooter will also help to ensure your safety.
+Sturdy bumpers and a solidly built scooter will also help to ensure your safety.

 Cost of mobility scooters